Submobile01/AIT_final_project_public/README.md

 1. as non-registered user, I can play the game normally
 2. as a user, I can log in to the site
 3. as a user, I can view my previous game statistics
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view and play with the interactive tutorial
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can view the leaderboard containing the top n players
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
+* (5 points) react/vue.js to make my frontend of my game look better
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+    * used one of these technologies as my frontend framework, it's challenging so I've assigned it 5 points
 * (4 points) Perform client side form validation using a JavaScript library
     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom